tholman/asciiFaceSaver/readme.md

 ### Notes

-* This is unsigned, I can't justify buying a developer licence for this.
+* This is unsigned, I can't justify buying a developer licence for just this.

-Special cheers to [Max Ogden](https://github.com/maxogden/cool-ascii-faces) for his awesome contributions to the world of ascii faces ;)
+* Special cheers to [Max Ogden](https://github.com/maxogden/cool-ascii-faces) for his awesome contributions to the world of ascii faces ;)

 ### License